Los Angeles Rugby Club: Notable players and coaches

-Tournaments and Tours
+Tournaments and tours

-The Club currently hosts the popular Catalina Island Rugby Festival the first weekend in May.
+The Club currently hosts the Catalina Island Rugby Festival the first weekend in May.
 The tournament is administered by Tom Hendrix and LARC Honorary Life Member Joe Hendrix.
 These tournaments have raised funds for charitable contributions to The Special Olympics, The Wellness Community of the South Bay, and many others.

-The Clubs tours and tournament play is an important part of their history.
 In 1967, LARC was the first mainland club side to tour Hawaii.
 In 1974 the Club had its first European trip – a two-week, five game tour of France and Belgium.
 LARC's host was French club Chateaurenard RFC, which in turn LARC hosted in 1975.
 In September 1977, the club toured Wales and Ireland and played eight matches.
 A five match tour to New Zealand followed in 1980.

-LARC has played host to many quality rugby touring sides visiting the U.S. Pacific Coast.
-Recent matches have been against teams such as: Club Pueyrredon, St. Andrews F.P.
+LARC has played host to many rugby touring sides visiting the U.S. Pacific Coast, playing matches against teams such as: Club Pueyrredon, St. Andrews F.P.
 (Argentina); Ponsonby, Kaierau, Paeroa West (New Zealand); Paris University Club, Chateaurenard (France); Old Wesley, Clontarf, Old Crescent (Ireland); Sale, Orrell, Richmond, and Osterley (England).
-Recently LARC has joined up with the Malibu Rugby Club for a tour each year, trips have included Argentina/Uruguay and Eastern Europe with a South Africa trip planned in Feb/March 2015.

-The Ganey Cup was and annual tournament that pitted southern California D1 teams with their Super League rivals.
-LARC lost in the Ganey Cup finals in 2008 to Belmont Shore, who went on to place 2nd in the nation in the Super League.
-In 2009 LARC placed 2nd again, this time falling short to the Las Vegas Rugby Club who went on to place 2nd in the nation, losing to Aspen in the National Finals.
+The Ganey Cup was an annual tournament that pitted southern California D1 teams with their Super League rivals.